The present benchmark was conducted on 2025-06-17 on a Macbook Pro M4

 This vignette presents a benchmarking analysis comparing the

-performance of functions from the fio
+performance of functions from the fio package with

 equivalent base R functions and functions from other packages.
 The

-package provides a set of functions for input-output
+fio package provides a set of functions for input-output

 analysis, a method used in economics to analyze the interdependencies